 This is another strain that became almost exclusively grown in California.
-It is a mix of OG Kush and Durban Poison, thus it’s strong genetics and high THC contents.
+It is a mix of OG Kush and Durban Poison, thus it has strong genetics and high THC content.

 Just like with OG kush, there are several different types of the GSC strain which register different levels of THC.

-However, in Washington State’s test date Girl Scout Cookies came at a decent 19% THC content.
+However, in Washington State’s test database, Girl Scout Cookies came at a decent 19% THC content.
 Other results showed a bigger presence of THC, even up to 25-28%.

-It has the looks of an indica strain, but its effects are more similar to a sativa as it leaves users happy, uplifted and energetic — just like girl scouts trying to sell cookies door to door.
+It has the looks of an Indica strain, but its effects are more similar to a Sativa as it leaves users happy, uplifted and energetic — just like girl scouts selling cookies door to door.

 Its aroma is very fruity and sweet, and the smell is very potent and citrusy.

-In the past, Wappa tested for THC levels ranging from 18% to 19% on average, until the America growers got their hands on it.
+In the past, Wappa tested for THC levels ranging from 18% to 19% on average, until the American growers got their hands on it.

 Wappa is relatively easy to find across the US and Canada.
 It has a very big presence in Europe as well, even in countries that haven’t legalized cannabis because it flowers quickly and has impressive yields.